Flash Gordon (2007 TV series)

-Flash Gordon is a short-lived science fiction television series that debuted on Sci-Fi in the United States on August 10, 2007 and continued airing new episodes through February 8, 2008.
+Flash Gordon is a science fiction television series that debuted on Sci-Fi in the United States on August 10, 2007 and continued airing new episodes through February 8, 2008.
 It has also appeared on the British/Ireland variant of Sci-Fi and Space in Canada.
-The series was developed by Peter Hume, who served as executive producer/show runner and wrote the first and last episodes, among others.
+The series was developed by Peter Hume, who served as executive producer/showrunner and wrote the first and last episodes, among others.

 Plot

-The series was loosely based on the comic strip of the same name and incorporated elements from several previous adaptations, following the adventures of Steven "Flash" Gordon (Eric Johnson), a twenty-five-year-old who lives with his mother and whose scientist father was lost in a mysterious accident when Flash was 13 years old.
-Flash's ex-girlfriend, Dale Arden (Gina Holden), is a television news reporter and is engaged to police detective Joe Wylee.
-They introduce Gordons' eccentric former assistant, Hans Zarkov (Jody Racicot), when rifts in space appear, allowing travel between Earth and the planet Mongo.
+The series was loosely based on the comic strip of the same name and incorporated elements from several previous adaptations, following the adventures of Steven "Flash" Gordon, a twenty-five-year-old who lives with his mother and whose scientist father was lost in a mysterious accident when Flash was 13 years old.
+Flash's ex-girlfriend, Dale Arden, is a television news reporter and engaged to police detective, Joe Wylee.
+They meet Professor Gordon's eccentric former assistant, Hans Zarkov, when rifts in space appear, allowing travel between Earth and the planet Mongo.

-Mongo is ruled by the ruthless dictator Ming (John Ralston), who controls "Source Water", the only source of safe drinking water on Mongo.
-Unlike the previous adaptations, he is not normally called "the Merciless" and is instead called "Benevolent Father", though he is still called "the Merciless" in closed circles.
+Mongo is ruled by the ruthless dictator Ming, who controls "Source Water", the only source of safe drinking water on Mongo.
+Unlike the previous adaptations, he is only called "the Merciless" in closed circles and is publicly called "Benevolent Father".
 He also exhibits the traits of modern, media-savvy dictators, rather than the more simplistic, stereotypically evil characterization of earlier incarnations.
-Also, unlike previous depictions, Ming resembles a blond Caucasian human, rather than a bald East Asian man.
-Ming has a daughter, Princess Aura (Anna van Hooft), who is disturbed by her father's brutality.
-The series adds a new non-Terran character, Baylin (Karen Cliche), a bounty hunter from Mongo.
-She finds herself trapped on Earth and becomes a comrade of Flash, Dale and Zarkov and their guide to Mongo and its inhabitants.
+Also unlike previous depictions, Ming resembles a blond Caucasian human rather than a bald East Asian man.
+Ming's daughter, Princess Aura, is disturbed by her father's brutality.
+The series adds a new non-Terran character, Baylin, a bounty hunter from Mongo.
+She finds herself trapped on Earth and becomes a comrade of Flash, Dale, and Zarkov and their guide to Mongo and its inhabitants.

 The peoples of Mongo live in "cantons", tribal groups that echo the animal-human hybrids of the original comic strip.
-The cantons include the Verdan (based on Prince Barin's forest-dwelling people from the strip), the Turin (based on the strip's Lion Men), the Dactyls (the series' version of the strip's Hawkmen), the Omadrians (women who create powerful medicines), the Frigians (who live in the frozen wastelands), the Tritons (who live beneath the ocean), and the Zurn (painted blue "Magic Men" led by Queen Azura).
-There is also another group known as the Deviates, mutants whose ancestors drank "Grey Water" (toxic water) to survive.
-The Deviates are led by Terek, their unofficial king (and Aura's brother) and are distrusted by almost everyone.
+The cantons include the Verdan, based on Prince Barin's forest-dwelling people from the strip, the Turin, based on the strip's Lion Men, the Dactyls, the series' version of the strip's Hawkmen, the Omadrians, women, who create powerful medicines, the Frigians, who live in the frozen wastelands, the Tritons, who live beneath the ocean, and the Zurn, painted blue "Magic Men" led, by queen Azura.
+There is also another group known as the Deviates, mutants whose ancestors drank "Grey Water", toxic water to survive.
+The Deviates are led, by Terek, their unofficial king, later revealed to be Aura's brother and are distrusted, by almost everyone.